Dartvauder/NeuroSandboxWebUI/README.md

 ## How to use:

-#### Interface has seventeen tabs: LLM, TTS-STT, SunoBark, LibreTranslate, Wav2Lip, StableDiffusion, ZeroScope 2, TripoSR, Shap-E, StableAudio, AudioCraft, AudioLDM 2, Demucs, Gallery, ModelDownloader, Settings and System.
+#### Interface has twenty five tabs: LLM, TTS-STT, SunoBark, LibreTranslate, Wav2Lip, StableDiffusion, Kandinsky, Flux, HunyuanDiT, Lumina-T2X, DeepFloydIF, PixArt, ZeroScope 2, CogVideoX, Latte, TripoSR, Shap-E, StableAudio, AudioCraft, AudioLDM 2, Demucs, Gallery, ModelDownloader, Settings and System.
 Select the one you need and follow the instructions below

 ### LLM: